 We encourage anyone with a bachelor’s or an advanced degree from any discipline to apply.
 The important thing is to have a desire to advance your knowledge and skills and to contribute to improving the quality of life.

-Students receive a Master of Science (MSLA), by choosing to either develop a research thesis or an evidence-based solution for a complicated landscape problem.
+Students receive a Master of Science (MSLA), by choosing to either develop a research-based thesis or a project-based thesis (creating evidence-based design solutions for complex problems in urban, rural and natural settings).